Plow Maker Farms: We grow great organic food

 Susan Fluegel, PhD

 Susan is a Nutritional Biochemist with a MS in Entomology; BSs in Environmental Management, Biology, General Agriculture and Food Science and Human Nutrition; and a minor in Chemistry.
 She believes that natural wholesome food is healthy for everyone and that grumpy people should eat more fat (preferably in the form of ice cream or dark chocolate).
-Currently she is writing a paper on how diet can treat metabolic syndrome and working on a WSARE pollinator study.
+Currently she is working on a new website on how to treat Long COVID, MetS and chronic pain.

 Second